mpa-mxiang/vet-clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Enmanuel Bayen who helps me a lot for setup.
+- I would like to thank Enmanuel Bayen who helped me a lot with setup.

 ## 📝 License <a name="license"></a>